MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/mapping.md

 you need to run Overviewer periodically.
 Please see [scheduling tasks](https://minecraftservercontrol.github.io/docs/mscs/scheduling-tasks) for more information

 **Bug Note**: as of May 2020, there is a bug in Overviewer that occurs in certain system installations that have multiple Minecraft versions located in the `/opt/mscs/.minecraft/versions` folder.
-In systems with this bug, the `mscs map` command will hang and mapping will never complete ([see issue #238](https://github.com/MinecraftServerControl/mscs/issues/238)).
+In systems with this bug, the `mscs map` command will hang and mapping will never complete ([see Issue #238](https://github.com/MinecraftServerControl/mscs/issues/238)).
 If running the `mscs map` command hangs and never completes, and you have multiple versions of minecraft located in the `/opt/mscs/.minecraft/versions` folder, please try deleting all versions except the version that you need for your world and attempt mapping again.
 If you're still having issues, [please submit an issue on Github](https://github.com/MinecraftServerControl/mscs/issues/).

 .